Jeff Ettinger: Career

-Controversies
+On May 8, 2023, Ettinger was selected as Interim President for the University of Minnesota system.
 On June 26, 2024, as Interim President for the University of Minnesota Ettinger received a vote of no confidence from the University of Minnesota Faculty Senate for his decision to rescind a job offer to Raz Segal for the position of director of the Center for Holocaust and Genocide Studies.
+In 2026, the university settled with Segal for $250,000.

+In June 2025, Ettinger was named interim CEO of Hormel Foods through October 2026.

 Personal life

 Ettinger and his wife, LeeAnn, have four children.
 They live in Austin, Minnesota.